seththeeke/notifications/README.md

 ## Dev

+### Prereqs

+### Email and Phone Number Config
+This project relies on a value being stored in AWS Secrets manager in order to obfuscate your email and phone number.
+This must be added to secrets manager in the following format and then update the email and phone arn constant in the infrastructure stack.

+### Deployment

 This project is made up of a CDK project and a number of Lambda functions.
 To build and deploy, perform the following.

 ```